bullhornfixie/makers-intro-to-rails/README.md

 * Go to http://localhost:3000 in your browser, and you should see the ‘Yay!
 You’re on Rails!’ page.
 * I now have have a working Ruby on Rails programming setup.

+## Scaffolding

+Scaffolding functionality in Rails refers to the auto-generation of a model, views and controller set for a single database.

+``
+rails generate scaffold idea name:string description:text picture:string
+``